Personal Locator Beacons (PLB)

 - K – Keep to your planned route and follow the map and walking trails.

-As part of this programme it can provide bushwalkers and adventurers in the Blue Mountains with a free loaned Personal Locator Beacon (PLB).
-These PLBs are available from Springwood and Katoomba Police Stations and Blackheath NPWS office.
+As part of this programme it can provide bushwalkers and adventurers in the Blue Mountains with a free or low cost loaned Personal Locator Beacon (PLB).
+These PLBs are available from several police stations and National Parks Offices (See table above).
 Click here to read more.

 Dispose of Old Beacons!

-In February 2009 the satellite monitoring of the older style 121.5MHz and 243MHz beacons was switched off (the reasons why are discussed here).
+In February 2009 the satellite monitoring of the older style 121.5MHz and 243MHz beacons was switched off.
 While monitoring of these frequencies will still be continued by land based stations, shipping and aviation the lack of satellite monitoring of this system means it is unreliable as an emergency system and therefore is not recommended.

 This means all 121.5MHz and 243MHz beacons should be disposed of.
 Please note they should not be thrown in the rubbish as the batteries are hazardous.
 Old beacons can be disposed of at no cost at Battery World shops.